djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 ##### 7. Second abstraction, and enabling it in a certain condition

 We made `insertTab()`.
 This will imediately insert a tab key into the text.
 But when you'd like to do it?
-Now we need to define it.
+We need to define it.
 Fortunately we already know the answer, which was standing at the very beginning of this article.
-This code will call `insertTab()` when "we push tab key inside the `<textarea>`".
+This code will call `insertTab()` when "we push a tab key inside `<textarea>`".
 That logic would flow like this:

 {% highlight javascript linenos %}
 function enableTab(textBox, keyEvent) {